bbc/simorgh/docs/Creating-Components.md

 ## Part 3: Integrate the component into the Article
 Before your component can be used in production, it must go through a full accessibility and UX review.
 These steps don't happen as much in the first two PRs as we don't want them to become a bottleneck for development.

+### Build dependency into article renderer
 As part of the final review process, you'll need to import your component's container and add it to the `componentsToRenderMain` object in `src/app/containers/Article/index.jsx`.

 This feels like duplication of the schema - and it kind of is - but is currently our solution for preventing bundling _all components_ into the application JS.

+### Testing
+Before merge, if your new component requires integration testing it should be covered in the end-to-end (E2E) tests.

+The test team is responsible for writing integration tests - [which live in Simorgh](https://github.com/BBC-News/simorgh/tree/latest/cypress) - covering your component's functionality.

+### Publishing
+By now, you should have all the automatic PR checks passing, 2 manual code reviews Approved, and all the UX/accessibility/test QA completed.

+NB, the automatic checks are:

+* CodeClimate (diff coverage, total coverage, code quality)
+* Travis (runs the tests, [updates the storybook](https://simorghstorybook.now.sh/))
+* Jenkins CI* (`bbc-news-simorgh` job - runs the tests).

+\* Currently we run tests on Jenkins with a view to moving away from Travis, so tests are currently run twice.
+We hope to simplify things soon.

+Now you're ready to hit the Merge button!
+When you hit merge, an additional CI job is run (`simorgh-infrastructure`) which creates RPMs, publishes them to Cosmos, deploys to Test, runs E2Es on Test, promotes to Live, and runs E2Es on Live.

+All being well, your code should be live within an hour of merge.